 Before any batch processing, you’ll want to package your InDesign file (see page 300 in Book Design Made Simple, or click File>Package and follow the prompts).
 When you package in InDesign, your InDesign file is copied into a new folder and all linked images are copied into a new subfolder called Links.
 This way, all your images are in one place.
 When you convert to CMYK in Photoshop, you’ll be leaving your original RGB images intact in their original locations.
 (That’s important!
 If you make any mistakes or change your mind about any images, you’ll always have the originals to go back to.)

 How batch processing works

-First you’ll record the steps (called actions) that you take for an image in Photoshop, and save that series of actions under a name.
+First you’ll record the steps (called actions) that you take to convert to CMYK in Photoshop, and save that series of actions under a name.
 Then you’ll run the recorded series of actions on all the images in your Links folder at the same time (that’s the batch processing part).

 A sample set of actions